Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Introduction

 Ultimately, the baryon cycle of dwarf galaxies; the state and metal content of the CGM-DG; the relationship between the CGM-DG and the evolution of the dwarf galaxy; and the bulk properties of the galaxy and halo remain open questions.
 Furthermore, current theoretical literature investigating these questions is limited by small sample sizes of individual galaxies, so that the galaxy-galaxy scatter in CGM-DG properties remains underconstrained.
 We address these issues and questions in this work by using a larger sample of isolated, high-resolution, fully cosmological dwarf galaxies to study the metal content and physical structure of the CGM-DG and provide theoretical predictions and estimates for future observations studying the low-mass CGM.

 The paper is organized as follows.
 Section \ref{sec:Simulations} includes details on the simulation suites we use in this work.
 Section \ref{subsec:GalObservables} compares our galaxies with observed scaling relations, while Section \ref{subsec:CGMObservables} describes the synthetic column densities generation and agreement with CGM observations.
-Section \ref{sec:CGMBudgets} provides estimates for the mass and metal retention of the halo ($r<R_{200c}$) and CGM ($0.15R_{200c}<r<R_{200c}$).
-Section \ref{sec:CGMPhase} details the physical properties (density, temperature, metallicity) and ionization fractions of the CGM and estimates for the total mass accessible via UV observations.
+Section \ref{sec:CGMBudgets} presents mass and metal retention rates of the halo ($r<R_{200c}$) and CGM ($0.15R_{200c}<r<R_{200c}$).
+Section \ref{sec:CGMPhase} details the physical properties (density, temperature, metallicity) and ionization fractions of the CGM and the total mass accessible via UV observations.
 Section \ref{sec:Discussion} discusses the implications of our results for CGM-DG observations, how this work relates to previous work, and its limitations.
 We conclude and summarize in Section \ref{sec:summary}.